Giygas: Concept and creation

-Giygas was designed and written by the creator of the EarthBound series, Shigesato Itoi, and debuted in the original Mother, where he is called Giegue in the English localization.
+Giygas was designed and written by the creator of the EarthBound series, Shigesato Itoi, and debuted in the original EarthBound Beginnings, where he is called Giegue in the English localization.
 In an interview on his website, Itoi describes how his inspiration for the final battle with Giygas in EarthBound resulted from a traumatic childhood event where he accidentally viewed the wrong movie at a theater, a Shintoho film entitled Kenpei to Barabara Shibijin.
 The film featured a murder scene near a river that Itoi mistook for a rape scene which affected him so much that his parents began to worry about his well-being.
 Years later, Itoi integrated the experience into Giygas' dialogue for the final battle.
 Itoi described Giygas as something that people cannot make sense of, but also as a living being who deserves love, whereas the community also depicts him as a being of pure evil.
 He described the film scene as a combination of atrocity and eroticism, and that is what his lines are in the end.
 While designing this battle, Itoi spoke all of the text out loud while another staff member, Matchan Miura, wrote it down.
 He spoke each hiragana character one-after-another because he found it scarier.
 There has been a misunderstanding regarding the influence of the film on Giygas, with some believing that imagery, dialogue, or audio from that film were used here, when the only thing Itoi took from it was the ability to "manipulate an audience's emotional state".
 Music composer Hirokazu Tanaka described Giygas as the "embodiment of evil".
 As a result, he composed the music in a certain way based on the player's proximity to him.
 For example, in battles where Ness and company encounter someone or something under Giygas' control, the music and sound effects reflect this.

 Before the release of EarthBound, the localization team had at one point considered localizing Giygas as his original name Giegue or Geek.
 It was speculated that the change from Giegue to Giygas was due to a change in localization staff.
 An urban legend exists that suggests that the final battle with Giygas in EarthBound was an "alien abortion".
 Marcus Lindblom, a member of the English localization team, acknowledged the urban legend, noting that he appreciated the speculation, but officially denied the idea was an intended interpretation.